|

 | Periwinkles are algal grazers found high above the waterline on rocky

-of trapping water within the shell and hibernate for extended periods if
+of trapping water inside the shell to survive extended dry periods. |

 HAWAII - ENDEMIC